dvankley/firefly-plaid-connector-2/README.md

   * I initially tried firefly-plaid-connector, but I had a few issues with it, and it didn't fully support Plaid categories.
 I tried to set it up for development locally, but after about an hour trying to get the right version of the .NET SDK to work, I decided I was better off making my own gravy.
 So here we are.

-* When setting up access to a provider from the Plaid Quick Start I'm getting a message "Something went wrong".
-   * Several institutions are restricting accesss to development access accounts.
-An approved paid production account will need to be setup with Plaid to gain access to these accounts.

-* I'm getting an `ITEM_LOGIN_REQUIRED` error when running the connector.
-   * This happens when the credentials for one of the institutional accounts you've linked Plaid to has changed.
-You can find the access token for the account in question on the log line above the exception log.
-Go through the [Connecting Accounts](https://github.com/dvankley/firefly-plaid-connector-2#connecting-accounts) workflow again for that account, replace the access token and account id in your configuration file, and restart the connector.

 # Other Resources
 ## Budget Notifications via Home Assistant